 Alcohol withdrawal is one of the reasons that many people put off quitting.
 However, with the help of an alcohol addiction treatment center in Tampa FL, you have an excellent chance of success.
 At BoardPrep Recovery Center®, we’re proud to provide a medical alcohol detox program, which we can tailor to the unique needs of the client.
 We have experience in treating clients from all backgrounds, so regardless of your challenges, we can help.
 To learn more about our alcohol addiction treatment options, please contact BoardPrep Recovery Center®.
 You can call 866.796.4720 or use our convenient online form.

 How Long Does it Take to Detox from Alcohol?

-Alcohol withdrawal is different for each person, but follows a similar timeline.
-Of course, the symptoms a person will experience depends on a few factors such as:
+Alcohol withdrawal is different for each person but follows a similar timeline.
+Of course, the symptoms a person will experience largely depend on a few factors, such as:

 - How long a person has been drinking alcohol

 - How many drinks on average a person was drinking a day